 By default, the Billable contact is required.
 Fill out the required fields (marked with the red left border), then click on the Address tab

 Select the country which will then drop down additional options.
 Fill out the required fields (marked with the red left border), then click the Save button

 Your child account is now created.
 You can tell you viewing a child account by the breadcrumb details.
 Clicking on the ‘Main Account 1’ in the breadcrumb will take you back to the parent account.

 Now that accounts exists you can add packages to them (sell products).
-See the Account Package Configuration Example article for an example
+See the Account Package Example article for an example